Captain Scarlet and the Mysterons: Puppet design

 The changes to the puppets' design made their movements more stilted.
 To make the puppets "walk", the crew would hold them by the legs and move them forward using a "bobbing" motion, with the camera filming above the waist.
 The puppets' control wires also limited the actions that they could perform.
 In this clip from "Attack on Cloudbase", the shot cuts away from Captains Scarlet and Blue when they walk through a doorway, as the wires made it impossible to film such entrances in a single shot.

 Supermarionation—a technique by which puppets' mouth movements were electronically synchronised with recorded dialogue—was first employed during the production of Four Feather Falls in 1960.
 On all the Anderson series prior to Captain Scarlet, the solenoid that powered the automatic mouth movements had been housed in the cranium, which caused the puppets' heads to appear disproportionately large compared to the rest of their bodies.
 Upsizing the bodies to match the heads would not have been practical, as the puppets would have become too heavy to operate effectively and it would have meant having to enlarge all the sets as well.
 The oversized heads gave the puppets a caricatured look that frustrated Gerry Anderson, who wanted the design to use natural body proportions.
 Before the pre-production of Captain Scarlet, producers Reg Hill and John Read created a new type of puppet with the solenoid built into the chest, enabling the heads to be reduced to a realistic size.

 After being sculpted in Plasticine, the puppet heads were moulded on a silicone rubber base and finished in fibreglass.
-At heights ranging from 20 to 24 in (approximately one-third life size), the new generation of puppets were no taller or shorter than their predecessors.
+At heights ranging from 20 to 24 in (approximately one-third life size), the new generation of puppets were the same height as previous ones.
 As in earlier series, the main characters were given interchangeable heads with a range of expressions; these included "smiler", "frowner" and "blinker" heads.
 Because episodes would be filmed in pairs on separate stages, the "expressionless" versions were made in duplicate.
 The costumes were designed by Sylvia Anderson, who drew inspiration from the work of Pierre Cardin (in particular, his 1966 "Cosmonaut" collection) when devising the Spectrum uniforms.

 Despite their realistic form, the new puppets were even harder to animate on set, ironically making the design less life-like than Gerry Anderson had intended.
 The switch to accurate proportions upset the puppets' weight distribution.
 When standing, they often had to be held in place with clamps and tape to prevent them from wobbling.
 The smaller heads made it harder to obtain close-ups.
 Additionally, as most of the wires were headmounted, the smaller head size reduced the puppeteers' control, making movements jerkier.
 To limit the amount of movement required, characters were often shown sitting at moving desks or standing on moving walkways.
 For example, Colonel White has a rotating desk and Lieutenant Green operates the Cloudbase computer from a sliding chair.
 Puppeteer Jan King commented: